• Skip to primary navigation

 3. Yates Family Orchard, Hinesburg

 This is the orchard that my friend Mary loves to go to with her family, and it's easy to see why.
 When I visited Yates Family Orchard there were couples lounging, kids playing, and dogs relaxing.
-It was a wonderful, friendly atmosphere.
+The atmosphere was full of good times vibes.

 The popular fall spot has apples for picking, along with a market to buy flowers, pumpkins, and produce.
 There are lots of grassy areas to sit in and listen to live music.